jtassia/You-Dont-Know-JS/es6 & beyond/ch2.md

 There's quite a few other string methods we haven't addressed here, including `toUpperCase()`, `toLowerCase()`, `substring(..)`, `indexOf(..)`, `slice(..)`, and a dozen others.
 None of these have been changed or augmented for full Unicode awareness, so you should be very careful -- probably just avoid them! -- on strings with astral symbols contained.

+//TODO Kyle: OK to change the last part of the preceding sentence to "when working with strings containing astral symbols."?

-There are also several string methods which use regular expressions for their behavior, like `replace(..)` and `match(..)`.
+There are also several string methods that use regular expressions for their behavior, like `replace(..)` and `match(..)`.
 Thankfully, ES6 brings Unicode awareness to regular expressions, as we covered in "Unicode Flag" earlier in this chapter.

 OK, there we have it!
 JavaScript's Unicode string support is significantly better over pre-ES6 (though still not perfect) with the various additions we've just covered.